 (Def.
-1) For every set x such that $x \in \operatorname{rng} F$ holds x is a topological space.
+1) For every set x such that $x \in \operatorname{rng} F$ holds x is a topological structure.

-One can verify that every function which is topological space yielding is also 1-sorted yielding.
+Let us note that every function which is topological space yielding is also 1-sorted yielding.
 Let I be a set.
-Note that there exists a many sorted set indexed by I which is topological space yielding.
+One can check that there exists a many sorted set indexed by I which is topological space yielding.

 Let I be a set.
-One can check that there exists a many sorted set indexed by I which is topological space yielding and nonempty.
+Observe that there exists a many sorted set indexed by I which is topological space yielding and nonempty.

-Let J be a non empty set, let A be a topological space yielding many sorted set indexed by J, and let j be an element of J. Then A(j) is a topological space.
+Let J be a non empty set, let A be a topological space yielding many sorted set indexed by J, and let j be an element of J. Then A(j) is a topological structure.